emily0906/EtterBook/index.md

   - Metalsmith
   - MkDoc
   - Hexo
-- Make time to customer the theme
+- Make time to custome the theme
 - Github wiki - collection of Lightweight markup file, which help build the static website

 ## Rsync